A performance piece about being untrained, unprepared, and unwilling for care giving and receiving.

 30-31 January 2025 (Zoom links to be published later)

-Images homepage: Merel Visse, James Thompson, Christine Leroy
+Images homepage: Merel Visse, Christine Leroy